EbTech/Elo-MMR/README.md

     "standings": [[<str, player 0's name>, <int, low rank>, <int, high rank>], [<str, player 1's name>, <int, low rank>, <int, high rank>], ...]]
-    "weight": <optional float, defaults to 1 if not included>
+    "weight": <optional float, defaults to 1 if not included>, "perf_ceiling": <optional float, defaults to infinity if not included>
 }
 ```
 The low and high ranks are 0-indexed and will differ for players who are involved in a tie.
 They specify the range of players with whom this player tied.
 For example, if there is a three-way tie at the top, players 0, 1 and 2 will each have a low rank of 0 and a high rank of 2.